gonverissimo/gonverissimo/README.md

 # Hi 👋, I'm Gonçalo Veríssimo

-I'm a Master's student in Software Engineering with a Bachelor's in Computer Science and Engineering, specialising in SQL Server technologies.
+I'm a Master's student in Software Engineering with a Bachelor's in Computer Science and Engineering.
 I work extensively with SQL, T-SQL, SSMS and Power BI to build efficient database solutions, automate tasks and deliver insightful data analysis.

 ## Currently working on:
 - Advanced T-SQL and database optimisation;